Chik-Network/chiklisp_puzzles/README.md

-# chialisp_puzzles
+# chiklisp_puzzles

-This project contains several standard and legacy puzzles commonly used on the chia network.
+This project contains several standard and legacy puzzles commonly used on the chik network.

 Note that it uses `enscons` to build, as the more commonly used `setuptools` does not easily allow fine-grained control of the contents of the `sdist` and `wheel` files.